By Yelena Shuster

 Write To Your Ideal Reader

 If changing up where you write doesn’t work, try a Tumblr post or some other blogging medium whose confessional nature makes it easier to access your natural voice.
 Or maybe for you, the solution is writing an email draft to your best friend who’s your ideal reader—the one who laughs at all your jokes and thinks every word out of your mouth is brilliant.

 Your first major assignment may fill you with dread if you’re picturing a cruel, evil editor waiting to tear it to shreds.
 (You’re a writer after all; this imagination’s useful for something).
 If you’re feeling overwhelmed, pretend you’re writing for this one person who you admire—and (this is critical) who admires you right back.
 Picture him or her loving this line or that turn of phrase and, soon, you will get your groove back!

-Besides being a senior editor at Ed2010, Yelena Shuster is also an Admissions Guru.
-After winning the $100,000 Campbell Soup Essay Contest when she was 17—yeah…she peaked early—she now gives 8th graders and up the competitive edge at TheAdmissionsGuru.com.
-And for every paid essay she edits, she donates one free to an underserved student.
+Yelena Shuster is a former Ed2010 editor and current Admissions Guru.
+After winning the $100,000 Campbell Soup Essay Contest when she was 17—yeah…she peaked early—she now gives high school seniors the competitive college essay edge.